smani6/100DaysCodingChallenge/log.md

 **Thoughts:**
 - No clear decision yet on the data store.
 I do feel CoreData will be overkill and take a lot of implementation.

+### Day 9: January 11th, 2017

+**Today's Progress**: The Change log
+- Added the ‘add’ button to the new note screen and updated constraints.
+- When creating a new note it is now added to the data source.

+**Thoughts:**
+Still working to refresh the master list after adding a new note, still need to return to the first detail screen after adding a new note.

 [1]:	https://github.com/GrfxGuru/CodeNotesForiOS